GEN 3 Services

 • Aeronautical Information Circulars (AIC); and

-NOTAM and the related monthly checklists are issued via the Aeronautical Fixed Service (AFS), while PIB are made available at aerodrome AIS units.
-All other elements of the package are distributed online at; www.aip.scaa.gov.so
+NOTAM and the related monthly checklists are issued via the Aeronautical Fixed Service (AFS).
+All other elements of the products are distributed online at; www.aip.scaa.gov.so

 3.2 Aeronautical Information Publication (AIP)

-The AIP is the basic aviation document intended primarily to satisfy international requirements for the exchange of permanent aeronautical information and long duration temporary changes essential for air navigation.
+The AIP of Somalia is the official basic aviation document intended primarily to satisfy international requirements for the exchange of permanent aeronautical information and long duration temporary changes essential for air navigation.

 3.3 Amendment service to the AIP (AIP AMDT)